teamed/teamed.io/landing-pages/stop-hiring-programmers.md

   instead.
 Hiring is not effective, it simply doesn't work when you want to achieve your goals
 keywords:
-  - java programmers for hire
+  - distributed teams
-  - programmers to hire
+  - stop hiring programmers
-  - software developer outsource
+  - don't hire programmers
-  - java programming outsource
+  - hiring is evil
   - hire freelancer
   - get a freelancer
   - find a freelancer